Do you want the good news or bad news … no wait, actually it’s not bad news, it’s simply the truth.

 Insulin-resistance is caused by a number of things: excess body fat, overeating simple-carbs/sugar, leading a sedentary lifestyle, and genetics play a role to an extent.
 Ways to improve insulin sensitivity:

-The goal is to achieve an optimal cortisol curve, where cortisol production is highest in the morning and lowest at night.
-Try turning off all screens – TV, your phone, your iPad, at least 1 hour before bedtime to help you unwind.
+The goal is to achieve optimal cortisol levels and allowing your body to be in a good natural rhythm.
+A small lifestyle adjustment to help your body relax and destress in the evening is try turning off all screens – TV, your phone, your iPad, at least 1 hour before bedtime to help you unwind.
 The blue light that the screen emits stimulates the release of “awake” hormones, including cortisol.

-Supplementing wisely is key as well.
+Supplementing wisely can help as well.
 You can take a nighttime supplement like Core-21 which contains ingredients that naturally lower cortisol levels, promote relaxation, and help you get a higher quality of sleep, resulting in more fat being released from your midsection.

 Remember that these changes take time, and won’t happen overnight.